Office of the Vice President for

 Student Assistance Programs

-All UHV students are eligible for services through the University Counseling Center (UCC).
-Students who have concerns about alcohol and other drug use are welcome to consult with the professional staff at UCC regarding available drug and alcohol counseling on campus and in the community.
+All UHV students are eligible for services through the Counseling, Health and Wellness staff.
+Students who have concerns about alcohol and other drug use are welcome to consult with the professional staff at Counseling, Health and Wellness regarding available drug and alcohol counseling on campus and in the community.
 Referrals can also be made to rehabilitation programs, mutual help organizations, private hospitals, and private and public treatment programs.
-UCC can also provide resource materials pertinent to substance use.
+Counseling, Health and Wellness can also provide resource materials pertinent to substance use.

-Individuals are seen free of charge on a short-term basis for assistance with substance related problems at the UCC.
-For alcohol and drug dependence, the UCC will likely make a referral to comprehensive services.
+Individuals are seen free of charge on a short-term basis for assistance with substance related problems at Counseling, Health and Wellness.
+For alcohol and drug dependence, the Counseling, Health and Wellness staff will likely make a referral to comprehensive services.

-There are several Alcoholics Anonymous (AA) groups in Victoria.
-The following webpage provides information about current groups: http://www.swtadistrict7aa.org/index.html.
+Counseling, Health and Wellness provides group counseling free of charge to students.
+Additionally, there are several Alcoholics Anonymous (AA) groups in Victoria area.
+The following webpage provides information about current groups: http://www.swtadistrict7aa.org/.
 There are also Narcotics Anonymous groups in the Coastal Bend area.
 Information about groups is provided at http://www.cbana.org/.

-The UCC can arrange for psycho-educational programs to the university community upon request.
+The Counseling, Health and Wellness staff can arrange for psycho-educational programs to the university community upon request.

 APPLICATION OF POLICY